Taipei MRT & New Taipei Circular Line Guide

 • Live updates on incoming MRT carts

 It’ll present the price and distance between stations when you’re offline.
 But you’ll need mobile data or Wi-Fi to see live updates for incoming trains.
+Bus+ does something similar, but without the information about MRT stations.

 Speaking of price.